This Week's Finds in Mathematical Physics (1-50): October 17, 1994

-I will be coming out with a paper on them next week if I get my act together, and I may say a bit more about them in future \hyperlink{weeks}{``Week s''}.
+I will be coming out with a paper on them next week if I get my act together, and I may say a bit more about them in future ``Weeks''.

-Rovelli also mentioned an interesting paper he wrote about the problem of time in quantum gravity with the operator-algebra/noncommutative- geometry guru Alain Connes:
+Rovelli also mentioned an interesting paper he wrote about the problem of time in quantum gravity with the operator-algebra/noncommutative-geometry guru Alain Connes: